aastroza/structured-generation-benchmark/reports/bfcl_outlines.md

 # Outlines Function Calling Evaluation

 > [!NOTE]
-> This report originates from the [Outlines](https://github.com/outlines-dev/outlines) community's proposal to build a dataset for evaluating structured generation.
+> This report originates from the [Outlines](https://github.com/outlines-dev/outlines) community's proposal to find a good dataset for evaluating structured generation.
 If you want to participate, join our [Discord](https://discord.gg/ZxBxyWmW5n).

 ## Goal